karmelyoei/Readme/README.md

 ---

-## This repository is for covering tow ascpects to help you write a README file that helps readers feel confident about your project.
+### This repository is for covering two aspects to help you write a README file that helps readers feel confident about your project.

 ### 1. [∞](./READEME.md) All you need to know about the Markdown and how to write it.
 Here is this section :point_down: